Can closing costs be included in the loan?

 Most lenders will allow you to roll closing costs into your mortgage when refinancing.

-Generally, it isn’t a question of which lender that may allow you to roll closing costs into the mortgage.
-It’s more so about the type of loan you’re getting — purchase or refinance.
+Generally, it isn’t a question of whether the lender will allow you to roll closing costs into the mortgage.
+It’s more a question of whether the loan program you’re using will let you roll in closing costs.

 Is rolling closing costs into your loan the same thing as a “no-closing-cost” mortgage?

-The downside is you’ll pay a larger monthly payment over the long haul.
-And, you’re likely to pay significantly more in interest overall.
+The downside is you’ll pay a larger monthly payment for the long haul.
+And you’ll likely pay significantly more interest overall.
+Even a slight rate increase can add up to thousands of dollars when stretched across 30 years.

 Does rolling closing costs into your mortgage reduce the amount of interest you can deduct?